mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 Contributing
 ************

-Contributions to the test suite are welcome!
+Contributions to the test suite are welcome.
 Please follow the guidelines for submitting pull requests.